Science Fact: Sensory Evaluation goes beyond tasting or smelling or hearing: it implies scoring, grading, in fact, measurement.

 Today’s blog discusses Wine Tasting, a deep subject that has justified centuries of study and a library of books; the following blog, to be posted next Tuesday, covers Concert Hall Measurement, a field that borrows from wine tasting but involves additional complications of its own.

-A previous blog pointed out how, when tasting wine, almost everyone is misled by factors other than sight, smell and taste – the price of the bottle, the name on the label, the wine’s reputation, even the décor and comfort of the taster’s immediate environment.
+A previous blog pointed out how, among those who enjoy wine, almost everyone is misled by factors other than sight, smell and taste – the price of the bottle, the name on the label, the wine’s reputation, even the décor and comfort of the taster’s immediate environment.
 And studies have shown that even wine professionals are unable to give consistent evaluations of the same wine on two different occasions.